AI Use Cases/Law Firms

 Eliminating over-provisioned Relativity workspaces

-Law firms deploying this system typically achieve 30-45% reductions in eDiscovery cloud costs within 6 months by eliminating over-provisioned Relativity workspaces and post-matter compute waste.
-Realization rates improve 35-42% as non-billable administrative overhead (manual cost audits, dispute resolution, billing adjustments) drops and matter-level cost allocation becomes accurate, enabling partners to bill cloud costs directly to clients rather than absorbing them.
-Non-billable IT time spent on cloud governance and cost justification falls 18-25%, freeing IT staff for strategic security initiatives.
-Partner time wasted on cost disputes and budget overruns decreases measurably, improving overall matter profitability and associate leverage ratios.
+A deployment like this targets a 30-45% reduction in eDiscovery cloud costs within 6 months by eliminating over-provisioned Relativity workspaces and post-matter compute waste.
+Realization improves as non-billable administrative overhead (manual cost audits, dispute resolution, billing adjustments) drops and matter-level cost allocation becomes accurate, enabling partners to bill cloud costs directly to clients rather than absorbing them.
+The target for non-billable IT time spent on cloud governance and cost justification is an 18-25% reduction, freeing IT staff for strategic security initiatives.
+The other target is partner time: fewer hours lost to cost disputes and budget overruns, improving overall matter profitability and associate leverage ratios.

 ROI compounds over 12 months post-deployment as the AI model learns firm-specific cost patterns, practice group spending behaviors, and matter-type economics.
-Firms avoid recurring waste (seasonal eDiscovery over-provisioning, forgotten test environments) that previously recurred annually.
+Waste that used to come back every year - seasonal eDiscovery over-provisioning, forgotten test environments - gets caught the first time it reappears.
 Improved cost visibility enables more accurate fixed-fee matter pricing, reducing margin erosion from client cost-containment pressure.
-By month 12, firms report cumulative cloud cost reductions of 40-55% and realization rate improvements of 25-40 basis points, with ROI typically exceeding 300% when accounting for partner time recovered and improved matter profitability.
+By month 12, the business case targets cumulative cloud cost reductions of 40-55% and realization rate improvements of 25-40 basis points, with an ROI target above 300% when accounting for partner time recovered and improved matter profitability.

 Target Scope